ros2/rclc/rclc_parameter/README.md

 - rclc_add_parameter_constraints_double
 - rclc_add_parameter_constraints_integer

-Once the parameter server and the executor are initialized, the parameter server must be added to the executor in order to accept parameters commands from ROS2:
+Once the parameter server and the executor are initialized, the parameter server must be added to the executor in order to accept parameters commands from ROS 2:
 ```c
 // Add parameter server to executor including defined callback
 rc = rclc_executor_add_parameter_server(&executor, &param_server, on_parameter_changed);